 Expertise & experience

-Experts that regularly prepare Independent Expert Reports (‘IERs’) have a better insight into the regulatory scrutiny and challenges an IER might face and therefore have the competence and experience to determine the best approach and the level of material disclosure required to support their conclusion.
+Experts that regularly prepare Independent Expert Reports (‘IERs’)have a better insight into the regulatory scrutiny and challenges an IER might face and therefore have the competence and experience to determine the best approach and the level of material disclosure required to support their conclusion.

 It’s important to beware that the level of disclosure on a transaction can be judged differently depending on the interests of the party asking the question.

 There still maybe questions from either shareholders or the regulators however, they are likely to be for subjective and strategic reasons rather than because of a deficiency in the report.
-A deficiency in the report may derail the transaction whereas questions for subjective or strategic reasons can be dealt with if material, through further disclosure.
+A deficiency in the report may derail the transaction whereas questions for subjective or strategic reasons can be dealt with through further disclosure.